 A neutral palette keeps the structure cohesive with the rustic decking.
 And, we love the bordering paving detailed with stones, which seamlessly flows into a nearby path.

-Good garden design needs to factor in all the family, to be a space that can be enjoyed by everyone.
-But making a space fun for kids as well as grown-ups needn't mean you have to sacrifice on style.
+Good garden design ideas need to factor in all the family, to be a space that can be enjoyed by everyone.
+But, making a space fun for kids as well as grown-ups needn't mean you have to sacrifice on style.

 This pretty playhouse fits in with the scheme beautifully, and is tucked away in a corner full of greenery – adding to the sense of magic for little ones (and the sense of peace for adults!).

 It's a relatively simple design, but it works perfectly for all involved.
-Head over to our family garden ideas for more tips.
+Our family garden ideas feature has lots more tips.

 When considering small garden ideas, you might think that breaking up a plot into separate areas would make it look even smaller.
-But zoning a garden like this can actually increase the feeling of space.
+But, zoning garden design ideas like this can actually increase the feeling of space.

-This small garden has been divided into zones that are separated by low maintenance tropical-style planting.
+This small garden has been divided into sections that are separated by low maintenance tropical-style planting.
 The decked dining area is positioned nearest the house, which can be practical for easy access to the kitchen.
-The snug seating area at the bottom of the garden feels cosy and secluded and is perfect for relaxing.
+The snug seating area at the bottom of the garden feels cozy and secluded and is perfect for relaxing.

 Adding a fire pit means it can be enjoyed later in the year too, when the evenings are cooler.